Skip to main content

 import { 0xsequence } from '0xsequence'

-const isValid = await sequence.utils.isValidSignature(
+const isValid = await wallet.utils.isValidSignature(

 walletAddress,